CrimsonSunrise/Glimpse/readme.md

 * ```lister.py``` Script used to list opened currency pairs and its payouts.
 * ```serverAssigner.py``` Script that assign a waiting user to a waiting operational server.
 * ```candlesStarter.py``` Script that will start the candles stream for all the currency pairs located at ```/auxiliar/candles/```.

+The ```lister.py``` script will connect to the broker's api and save on the database informations about currently opened currency pairs and its payouts.
+To work properly, you need to set the ```analysisAccount``` on the ```Auxiliar``` collection.
+Inside this script you can set the interval of its functions.

+The ```serverAssigner.py``` script its responsible for await operating commands from users watching its values from the database and assigning the commands to the not in use operational server.
+You can set its intervals inside the script.

+The ```candleStarter.py``` script iterate inside the folder ```/auxiliar/candles``` and start all the scripts.
+Each script inside the candles folder start a candle stream of a currency pair and save the data gathered into the database.